roooodcastro/gemsetcleaner/README.md

 or at least most of them.

-This script will then look for all directories inside the *workspace* directory, assume they're all Rails projects, and run `bundlecleaner`.
-If one or more directories are not Rails projects, don't worry, as nothing will be executed and they will just count as having saved 0kb each.
+This script will then look for all directories inside the *workspace* directory, assume they're all Ruby projects, and run `bundlecleaner`.
+If one or more directories are not Ruby projects, don't worry, as nothing will be executed and they will just count as having saved 0kb each.

 To execute it: